Frequently asked planning questions:

-A planning application has been submitted within the AONB.
-I have concerns/want to find out more.
-Where should I look?
+A planning application has been submitted within the AONB, I have concerns and want to find out more, Where should I look?

 You can search on line for planning application details, again via your LPA’s website using the links above.
 Once you have found the application, the supporting documentation is likely to be available to view.
 If you do not have regular access to the internet you can always contact your LPA by phone or visit their planning reception.

 The links to the LPA planning pages are below:

 If you do not have access to the internet, you can telephone the Local Planning Authority and ask to speak directly to a Planning Officer or call in to the Council offices where they have Planning Receptions.

 For general information on planning, a very useful resource is the Government’s Planning Portal website.

 I want to comment on a planning application.
 How do I do this?

 You can submit comments to the Local Planning Authority and view comments that others have submitted (individuals and organisations) in respect of the same application.
 For directions on how to do this, you can contact your LPA or visit their website.
 If you are concerned that the AONB may not have been consulted and you feel the application may threaten the character and quality of the Quantock Hills landscape, please do call the AONB Service office and ask to speak to the Landscape Planning Officer.
 Your comments and/or objections will hold greater weight if they are backed up by approved policies and guidance.
 Comments from individuals will be properly considered by a Planning Officer so do not be deterred from submitting comments as you may make a valid, ‘material consideration’ that others may have missed.

 What types of response does the AONB Service make in respect of applications?